felipecsl/AbsListViewHelper/README.md

             .setFooterView(gridFooter);

     // If you want to set an OnScrollListener on the GridView,
     // you have to call it on the helper instance.
-See below: helper.registerOnScrollListener(scrollListener);
+See below helper.registerOnScrollListener(scrollListener);

     // that's it!